ShapeNet/RenderForCNN/README.md

 1. MATLAB (tested with 2014b on 64-bit Linux).
 You also need to compile the external kde package in `render_pipeline/kde/matlab_kde_package` by following the `README.txt` file in that folder.

-2. Datasets (ShapeNet, PASCAL3D+, SUN2012) [not required for small demo].
+2. Datasets (ShapeNet, PASCAL3D+, SUN2012) [**not required for the demo**].
 If you already have the same datasets (as in urls specified in the shell scripts) downloaded, you can build soft links to the datasets with the same pathname as specified in the shell scripts.
 Otherwise, just do the following steps under project root folder:

     <pre>
     bash dataset/get_shapenet.sh